ezekiellutz/Pure-Proportional-Navigation/README.md

 3.)
 The model assumes that the target does not accelerate at all following launch.
 The target does not attempt evasive maneuvers and maintains a constant velocity at all times.
 Because the acceleration of the target is zero, the model here could technically be considered an Augmented Proportional Navigation (APN) model.

 4.)
 The model is 2-dimensional and simulates motion only in the X and Z axes.
 In reality, all 3 axes would need to be modeled and the mathematics to support this becomes more complex.

+5.)
+The model does not model tracker rate bias, accelerometer bias, momentary loss of guidance data, and/or random tracker errors.

 # Bibliography